Is Abortion Legal in Illinois?

 April 8, 2026

 Yes.
 Abortion is legal in Illinois at all stages of pregnancy.
-The Reproductive Health Act of 2019 established abortion as a fundamental right under state law.
-Illinois has no waiting period, no mandatory counseling, and no parental consent requirement.
+The Reproductive Health Act of 2019 made abortion a basic right under state law.
+Illinois has no waiting period or required counseling, and minors do not need a parent's consent.
 Shield laws protect patients who travel from other states.

 Is abortion legal in Illinois?

 Yes.
 Abortion is legal in Illinois.
-The state's Reproductive Health Act, signed into law in 2019, declares that every person has a fundamental right to make their own reproductive decisions, including the right to have an abortion.
+The state's Reproductive Health Act, signed into law in 2019, says every person has a basic right to make their own reproductive choices, including the right to have an abortion.

-This law protects abortion access regardless of what happens at the federal level or in other states.
+This state law stands on its own, so it protects abortion access no matter what happens at the federal level or in other states.
 Even after the U.S. Supreme Court overturned Roe v.
 Wade in 2022, nothing changed in Illinois.
-Abortion remains fully legal and protected under state law.
+Abortion remains fully legal here.

 Illinois is one of the strongest states in the country for reproductive rights.
-The law treats abortion as healthcare, not as a criminal matter.
-Patients and providers cannot be prosecuted for seeking or providing abortion care in Illinois.
+The law treats abortion as healthcare, not as a crime, so patients and doctors cannot be charged for seeking or giving abortion care in Illinois.
+Laws can change, though, so you can confirm the details at your appointment.

 What does the Reproductive Health Act protect?

-The Reproductive Health Act establishes that every person has the right to decide whether to continue or end a pregnancy.
-It removed older, restrictive laws from the books and replaced them with clear protections for patients and providers.
+The Reproductive Health Act gives every person the right to decide whether to keep or end a pregnancy.
+It took older, strict laws off the books and replaced them with clear protection for patients and providers.

-Under the Reproductive Health Act, abortion care is treated like any other medical procedure.
-The law prohibits state or local governments from creating barriers that single out abortion for special restrictions.
-It also ensures that private insurance plans regulated by the state cover abortion services.
+Under this law, abortion care is treated like any other medical care.
+State and local governments cannot set up barriers that single out abortion for special limits.
+Private insurance plans regulated by the state must also cover abortion services.

-The Act removed the state's previous trigger law, which would have banned abortion if Roe v.
-Wade were overturned.
-Because Illinois took this step in 2019, the state was fully prepared when the Dobbs decision came down in 2022.
-Abortion access continued without interruption.
+The Act also removed the state's old trigger law, which would have banned abortion if Roe v.
+Wade fell.
+Because Illinois took that step in 2019, access went on without a break when the Dobbs decision came down in 2022.

 Are there any waiting periods or mandatory requirements?

-No. Illinois does not have a mandatory waiting period for abortion.
-You do not have to wait 24 or 48 hours between a consultation and your procedure, as some other states require.
+No. Illinois has no required waiting period for abortion, so you do not have to wait 24 or 48 hours between a first visit and your care the way some other states make you.

-Illinois also does not require state-mandated counseling before an abortion.
-You will not be asked to review government-written materials or listen to scripted information designed to discourage your decision.
-Your conversation with the provider is a standard medical consultation.
+Illinois also does not order counseling first.
+You will not be asked to read state-written materials or listen to a script meant to talk you out of your choice.
+Your talk with the doctor is a normal medical visit.

-There is no requirement for an ultrasound before the abortion pill, though your provider may perform one to confirm gestational age and ensure you are within the treatment window.
-At The Center for Women, an ultrasound is included in the $380 cost of your appointment.
+The state does not require an ultrasound before the abortion pill either.
+Your doctor may still do one to confirm how far along you are and make sure you are within the window for the pill.
+At The Center for Women, an ultrasound is included in the $380 cost of your visit.

 Do minors need parental consent in Illinois?

-No. Illinois does not require parental consent or parental notification for minors seeking abortion care.
-In 2022, the state repealed its Parental Notice of Abortion Act, removing the last remaining barrier for young patients.
+No. Illinois does not require a parent's consent or notice for minors seeking abortion care.
+In 2022, the state repealed its Parental Notice of Abortion Act, which removed the last barrier for young patients.

-This means a patient under 18 can schedule and receive abortion care without a parent or guardian being contacted.
-Medical records are confidential and will not be shared with parents or family members without the patient's permission.
+That means a patient under 18 can book and get abortion care without a parent or guardian being contacted.
+Medical records are private and will not be shared with parents or family without the patient's permission.

-At The Center for Women, all patients are treated with the same level of privacy and respect regardless of age.
+At The Center for Women, every patient gets the same privacy and respect no matter their age.
 If you are under 18 and have questions about scheduling, you can call the clinic directly at (708) 450-4545.

 What if I am traveling from another state?

-Illinois welcomes patients from other states, and there is no residency requirement for abortion care.
+Illinois welcomes patients from other states, and there is no residency rule for abortion care.
 You do not need an Illinois ID, an Illinois address, or proof that you live in the state.

-After the fall of Roe v.
-Wade, Illinois became a destination for patients from states with bans or severe restrictions.
-Illinois saw approximately 19,000 out-of-state patients for abortion care in recent years, many traveling from Indiana, Missouri, Wisconsin, Kentucky, Tennessee, and Texas.
+After Roe v.
+Wade fell, many patients from states with bans or tight limits began coming to Illinois.
+In recent years the state has seen about 19,000 out-of-state patients for abortion care.
+Many travel from Indiana, Missouri, Wisconsin, Kentucky, Tennessee, and Texas.

-Illinois has enacted shield laws specifically to protect out-of-state patients.
-These laws prevent other states from using Illinois courts to investigate or punish patients who received legal abortion care here.
-Your medical records cannot be subpoenaed by another state's law enforcement or attorney general.
+Illinois has also passed shield laws to protect out-of-state patients.
+These laws stop other states from using Illinois courts to dig into or punish care that was legal here.
+Another state's police or attorney general also cannot subpoena your medical records.

-The cost and process are the same for in-state and out-of-state patients.
-At The Center for Women, the abortion pill costs $380 and same-day appointments are available to accommodate travel schedules.
+The cost and process are the same wherever you live.
+At The Center for Women, the abortion pill costs $380, and same-day appointments are available to fit travel schedules.

 What are Illinois shield laws?

-Illinois shield laws are legal protections that prevent other states from reaching into Illinois to punish patients or providers for abortion care that is legal here.
-These laws were strengthened in 2023 and 2024 in direct response to abortion bans in neighboring states.
+Illinois shield laws stop other states from reaching into Illinois to punish patients or providers for abortion care that is legal here.
+These laws were made stronger in 2023 and 2024 as a direct answer to abortion bans in nearby states.

-Shield laws protect you in several important ways.
-Illinois will not cooperate with out-of-state investigations related to abortion.
-Illinois courts will not honor subpoenas, warrants, or extradition requests from states seeking to prosecute someone for receiving or providing abortion care.
-Your medical records stay in Illinois and cannot be shared with other states for enforcement purposes.
+They protect you in several ways.
+Illinois will not help with out-of-state investigations tied to abortion.
+Illinois courts will not honor subpoenas, warrants, or extradition requests from states trying to prosecute someone for getting or giving this care.
+Your medical records stay in Illinois and cannot be shared with other states for enforcement.

-These protections apply to all patients, including those who travel to Illinois specifically for abortion care.
-They also protect the providers, nurses, and clinic staff who provide that care.
+This covers all patients, including those who travel here for care, and it also covers the doctors, nurses, and clinic staff who provide it.

 How do I schedule an appointment?